doctrine/oxm/README.markdown

 Doctrine OXM is a PHP 5.3 project for PHP object to XML mapping that provides support for persisting the XML to a file system via common Doctrine techniques.

+Note:  This project is still in it's infancy and should not be used for any production related code.
+Its API is still quite unstable and not all features are yet implemented.
+Any help in advancing the project forward would be welcome.
+Let the forking begin!

 ## XmlEntityManager